prometheus-operator/prometheus-operator/README.md

   of ingresses or static targets should be monitored.
 The Operator automatically generates Prometheus scrape configuration based on the definition.

+* **`ScrapeConfig`**, which declaratively specifies scrape configurations to be added to Prometheus.
+This CustomResourceDefinition helps with scraping resources outside the Kubernetes cluster.

 * **`PrometheusRule`**, which defines a desired set of Prometheus alerting and/or recording rules.
   The Operator generates a rule file, which can be used by Prometheus instances.